owlbarn/tutorial/book/slicing/README.md

 ## Broadcasting

 Following indexing and slicing introduced in previous section, this section introduces the broadcasting operation in Owl.
 In contrast to indexing and slicing which are explicitly called, broadcasting are often implicitly called when certain conditions are met.
-This autmoatic behaviour on one hand is able to simplify the code, it can also potoentially introduce bugs and make the debugging really difficult.
+This automatic behaviour on one hand is able to simplify the code, it can also potentially introduce bugs and make the debugging really difficult.

 ### What Is Broadcasting?